trashpirate/account-abstraction/README.md

 [![LinkedIn: nadinaoates](https://img.shields.io/badge/LinkedIn-0a66c2?style=for-the-badge&logo=LinkedIn&logoColor=f5f5f5)](https://linkedin.com/in/nadinaoates)
 [![Twitter: N0_crypto](https://img.shields.io/badge/@N0_crypto-black?style=for-the-badge&logo=X)](https://twitter.com/N0_crypto)

 ## About

-1. Create a basic account abstraction contract on Ethereum
+1. Create a basic account abstraction contract on Ethereum:
+   A EOA is the owner of the MinimalAccount Contract which implements account abstraction.
+This way MinimalAccount constitutes a smart contract wallet can execute transactions on behalf of the wallet owner.
+The interesting feature of this is that the wallet can be transferred to a different owner whithout revealing the private key.
+   Another way to validate a transaction could be that the EOA needs to hold an specific NFT.
 2. Create a basic account abstraction contract on ZkSync
 3. Deploy, and send a suerOp / transaction through them (only ZkSync)

 ## Installation

 ### Install dependencies

 ```bash
 $ make install
 ```

 ## Usage

 Before running any commands, create a .env file and add the following environment variables:

 ```bash